Unitary Complexity and the Uhlmann Transformation Problem: Interactive Proofs for Unitary Synthesis

-where $\sigma_{x,r}$ is the reduced density matrix of the verifier $V^*_x$'s private register (which was given the target register of the distribution state $\ket{\psi_x}$), \emph{and} the purifying register of $\ket{\psi_{x}}$, immediately after the $r$'th round of interaction with the honest prover $P^*$. \end{enumerate} Finally, define
+where $\sigma_{x, r,j}$ is the joint density matrix of both the honest verifier $V^*_{x, r}$'s private register \emph{and} the ancilla register of the input $\ket{\psi_x}$, immediately after the $j$'th round of interaction with the honest prover $P^*$. \end{enumerate}